Academy of Canadian Cinema & Television

-The Academy of Canadian Cinema & Television is a Canadian non-profit organization created in 1979 to recognize the achievements of the over 4,000 Canadian film industry and television industry professionals, most notably through the Canadian Screen Awards.
+The Academy of Canadian Cinema & Television (Académie canadienne du cinéma et de la télévision) is a Canadian nonprofit organization created in 1979 to recognize the achievements of the over 4,000 Canadian film industry and television industry professionals, most notably through the Canadian Screen Awards.
 The mandate of the Academy is to honour outstanding achievements; to heighten public awareness of and increase audience attendance of and appreciation of Canadian film and television productions; and to provide critically needed, high-quality professional development programs, conferences and publications.

 Background

 Since 2012, the Academy's primary national awards program is the Canadian Screen Awards, which were announced that year as a replacement for the formerly distinct Genie Award (for film) and Gemini Award (for television) ceremonies.
 The Prix Gémeaux for French-language television remains a separate awards program.
 The organization also administers the Prism Prize for music videos.

 The chief executive officer as of October 2022 is Tammy Frick.
 The organization's previous CEO was Beth Janson, who left in April 2022 to take a job as chief operating officer of the Toronto International Film Festival.

 Since December 2023, the chair of the board of directors is Thomas Santram and the vice-chair is Solange Attwood.
 The previous chair was John Young of Boat Rocker Media.